SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

   - The lookup table save about 33 cycles per dhrystone iteration.
   - The lookup table can be disable by setting dhrystoneOpt of the hardware generation to false.
   - The lookup table purpose is only to boost the dhrystone result
-  - the lookup table is a 16x16 table of 4 bits
+  - The lookup table is a 16x16 table of 4 bits
   - This lookup table optimisation isn't really a fair thing :)
 - Uncached fetch/load/store buses
 - load command emitted in the Memory stage